Ridwyn/Video_Processing/README.md

 * Open executable in Debug directory

 ## Find executable .exe
-* Navigate to debug folder in build
+* Navigate to Debug directory in build
+* Copy all .dll from lib/ffmpeg/shared to Debug directory as executable depends on fmpeg dll's
 * Double click on exe to open

 ## Open in VS studio